On the almost sure convergence of adaptive allocation procedures: Assignment-Adaptive designs

-where $0\leq p_1 \leq t^* \leq p_2 \leq 1$ and at least one of these inequalities must hold strictly. \end{ex} \begin{rem} Note that, from Theorem \ref{prop1}, for the convergence to a given desired target $t^*$: \begin{itemize} \item[i)] the allocation function should be decreasing; this condition is quite intuitive, since it corresponds to assume that, at each step, if the current allocation proportion $\pi_n$ is greater than $t^*$, then the next allocation is forced to treatment $B$ with probability greater than $t^*$ and this probability increases as the difference $\pi_n-t^*$ grows; \item[ii)] the continuity of the allocation rule is not required and therefore it is possible to consider discontinuous randomization functions like, e.g., (\ref{BCD}) and (\ref{Efornext}); \item[iii)] condition $\varphi^{AA}(t^*)=t^*$ is not requested; moreover, structures of symmetry of the allocation function are not needed (e.g., in (\ref{Efornext}) condition $p_2=1-p_1$ is not required), even if they are typically assumed in order to treat $A$ and $B$ in the same way.
+\begin{rem} Note that, from Theorem~\ref{prop1}, for the convergence to a given desired target~$t^*$: \begin{enumerate}[(iii)] \item[(i)] the allocation function should be decreasing; this condition is quite intuitive, since it corresponds to assume that, at each step, if the current allocation proportion $\uppi_n$ is greater than $t^*$, then the next allocation is forced to treatment $B$ with probability greater than $t^*$ and this probability increases as the difference $\uppi_n-t^*$ grows; \item[(ii)] the continuity of the allocation rule is not required and therefore it is possible to consider discontinuous randomization functions like, for example, (\ref{BCD}) and (\ref{Efornext}); \item[(iii)] condition $\varphi^{\mathrm{AA}}(t^*)=t^*$ is not requested; moreover, structures of symmetry of the allocation function are not needed (e.g., in (\ref{Efornext}) condition $p_2=1-p_1$ is not required), even if they are typically assumed in order to treat $A$ and $B$ in the same way.
 For instance, the following AA procedure